 Aquion Energy – Saltwater Batteries

-Solid state batteries have solid electrodes and solid electrolytes, which gives them high energy density properties.
-High density makes these batteries more stable, reliable and longer lasting than their liquid battery counterparts.
-US company Solid Power produces solid-state batteries, which provide a major improvement in energy density, safety, and reliability compared to the best Li-ion cells available.
-Together, these performance attributes enable performance improvements of battery-powered devices such as electric vehicles, medical devices, aircrafts, and satellites through increased runtime and safety at a lower cost.
+The US-based company Solid Power produces solid-state batteries, which provide a major improvement in energy density, safety, and reliability compared to the best Li-ion cells available.
+Together, these performance attributes enable performance improvements of battery-powered devices such as electric vehicles, medical devices, airplanes, and satellites through increased runtime and safety at a lower cost.

 Redflow – Zinc Batteries